 Children’s Ministry Director

 Jessie graduated from the University of North Alabama.
 She came to Trinity Episcopal Church in 2012.
-She currently works as our Children’s Ministry Director working with children from 0-6th grade.
-She has two children, Carl and Oliver, and raises her boys alongside her husband, Simon, here in Florence.
+She currently serves as our Children’s Ministry Director working with children from 0-6th grade.
+She and her husband, Simon, live here in Florence and have two boys, Carl and Oliver, and a baby girl, Myles, due to join the family in April of 2022.

 Youth Ministry Director